The Umbrella User Guide Developer Hub

 Configuration

-When a reserved IP is deployed to a data center, there is no more configuration required.
-Any web traffic from the customer forwarded to the provisioned data center will use the reserved IP for all of the customer’s web traffic.
+When reserved IP's are deployed to a region of data centers, there is no more configuration required.
+Any web traffic from the customer forwarded to the provisioned region of data centers will use the reserved IP's for all of the customer’s web traffic.

 Remote Browser Isolation